 Author’s H-Index

-The h-index is based on a list of publications ranked in descending order by the times cited.
-The value of H is equal to the number of papers (N) in the list that have N or more citations.
-The h-index is calculated by the number of publications and the number of citations received.
-For example, an h index of 20 means there are 20 items, that have 20 citations or more.
+The H-index is based on a list of publications ranked in descending order by the times cited.
+The value of h is equal to the number of papers (n) in a list that has n or more citations.
+The H-index is calculated by the number of publications and the number of citations.
+For example, an H-index of 20 means there are 20 items, that have 20 citations or more.

 Sources

-Scopus is one of the most comprehensive database with coverage of more than 22,000 journal titles and many options for narrow down search results by keywords, years, affiliation and more.
+Scopus is one of the most comprehensive databases.
+It covers more than 22,000 journal titles and many options to narrow down the search results (by keywords, years, affiliation and more).
 The database is used as a citation index tool and for citation analysis.

-Web of Science is a multi-disciplinary database which besides its large scope and coverage is also used for citation indexing and analysis as standard in academic institutions worldwide.
+As a multidisciplinary database, Web of Science provides broad coverage and is a standard tool for citation indexing and analysis in academic institutions worldwide.

 More about h-index from WoS.